saltstack/salt-windows-msi/README.md

 - Python 2.7 in `c:\python27`
 - This project git clone in `c:\git\salt-windows-msi`
 - Salt git clone in `c:\git\salt`
-  - git repository /c/git/salt must be checked out with `git checkout 2016.1` (or higher).
-    - if this repository has been `git checkout develop` the version string from git describe is wrong.
-      - see c:\git\salt-windows-msi\wix\MinionMSI\versionDisplayOrInternal.py
 - The NSIS build in `c:\git\salt\pkg\windows`
 - [WiX][WiXId] v3.10.
 - [MSBuild 2015][MSBuild2015Id]  https://www.microsoft.com/en-in/download/confirmation.aspx?id=48159